Heart Diseases Common In Women

 Important Heart Disease Facts

 Cardiology is a branch of medicine that deals with heart disorders, diagnosis, and treatment.
-Doctors reference various heart and blood vessel conditions as “heart diseases that affect both men and women.
+Doctors reference various heart and blood vessel conditions as “heart diseases” that affect both men and women.
 The term “cardiovascular diseases” (CVD) is also popular.
-CVDs include heart attack, cardiomyopathy, atherosclerosis, coronary artery disease, and pulmonary embolism etc.
+CVDs include heart attack, cardiomyopathy, atherosclerosis, coronary artery disease, pulmonary embolism etc.

 Different Female Heart Disease Symptoms

 A reason heart disease is common among women is most do not recognize CVD indications.
 Women manifest different symptoms than men.
 So diagnosis comes later in the development of CVD.
-Aging greatly contributes to heart diseases in women.
+Aging greatly contributes to heart disease in women.
 Emotional stress is also a trigger for heart attacks.

-The early signs of heart disease symptoms that usually occur when a woman is at rest include:
+The early signs of heart disease symptoms that usually occur when a woman is at rest include [3]:

 Later signs of cardiovascular disease include: